Eugen Bleuler

 Paul Eugen Bleuler (/ˈblɔɪlər/ BLOY-lər; /de-CH/; 30 April 1857 – 15 July 1939) was a Swiss psychiatrist and eugenicist most notable for his influence on modern concepts of mental illness.
-He coined several psychiatric terms including "schizophrenia", "schizoid", "autism", depth psychology and what Sigmund Freud called "Bleuler's happily chosen term ambivalence".
-Bleuler remains a controversial figure in psychiatric history for his racist, sanist, and ableist beliefs, as well as his implementation of eugenic practises in psychiatry based on these beliefs, most notably at the Burghölzli clinic in Zurich.
+He coined several psychiatric terms including schizophrenia, schizoid, autism, depth psychology and what Sigmund Freud called "Bleuler's happily chosen term 'ambivalence.
+Bleuler remains a controversial figure in psychiatric history for his racist and ableist beliefs, as well as his implementation of eugenic practises in psychiatry based on these beliefs, most notably at the Burghölzli clinic in Zurich.

 Personal life

 Bleuler was born in Zollikon, a town near Zürich in Switzerland, to Johann Rudolf Bleuler (1823–1898), a wealthy farmer, and Pauline Bleuler-Bleuler (1829–1898).
 He married Hedwig Bleuler-Waser, one of the first women to receive her doctorate from the University of Zurich.

 Career

 Bleuler studied medicine in Zürich.
 He trained for his psychiatric residency at Waldau Hospital under Gottlieb Burckhardt, a Swiss psychiatrist, from 1881 to 1884.
 He left his job in 1884 and spent one year on medical study trips with Jean-Martin Charcot, a French neurologist in Paris, Bernhard von Gudden, a German psychiatrist in Munich, and to London.
 After these trips, he returned to Zürich to briefly work as assistant to Auguste Forel while completing his psychiatric residency at the Burghölzli, a university hospital.

 Bleuler became the director of a psychiatric clinic in Rheinau, a hospital located in an old monastery on an island in the Rhine.
 At the time, the clinic was known for being functionally backward and largely ineffective.
 Because of this, Bleuler set about improving conditions for the patients residing there.

 In the year 1898, Bleuler returned to the Burghölzli and became a psychiatry professor at Burghölzli, the same university hospital at which he completed his residency.
 He was also appointed director of the mental asylum in Rheinau.
 He served as the director from the years 1898 to 1927.
 While working at this asylum, Bleuler cared for long-term psychiatric patients.
 He also implemented both psychoanalytic treatment and research, and was influenced by Sigmund Freud.

 During his time as the director of psychiatry at Burghölzli, Bleuler made great contributions to the field of psychiatry and psychology that made him known today.
 Given these findings, Bleuler has been described as one of the most influential Swiss psychiatrists.